Kuafu project

-The Kuafu project (夸父計劃 (夸父计划, Kuāfù Jìhuà)) is a Chinese space project to establish a space weather forecasting system composed of three satellites, originally to be completed by 2012.
+The Kuafu project (夸父計劃 (夸父计划, Kuāfù Jìhuà)) was a cancelled Chinese space project to establish a space weather forecasting system composed of three satellites, originally to be completed by 2012.
 As of the Solar Wind XIII conference in June 2012, the planned launch date was 2017.
-However, due to withdrawal first by Canada and then ESA, the project was postponed.
-It was launched on 9 October 2022.
+However, due to withdrawal first by Canada and then ESA, the project was postponed and effectively cancelled.

 The project is named after Kuafu, a giant in Chinese mythology who chased the sun and died trying.

 One of these satellites would be placed at the Sun-Earth Lagrangian Point L1, while the other two would be placed in polar orbits.